hungcao181/import-devplan-2trackers/README.md

 Note: Be sure the format of data.

     * Sprint, Epic, Story must be prefixed accordingly with Sprint:, Epic:, story:
     * Sprint name must be number

 5. edit client.secret.template file with your secret info

-6. rename data.txt.template to data.txt, client.secret.template to client.secret
+6. rename data.secret.template to data.secret, client.secret.template to client.secret

 7. > npm start